PyLink/PyLink/docs/technical/pmodule-spec.md

     - The `name` option sets the server name.
     - The `internal` boolean sets whether the server is an internal PyLink server.
     - The `desc` option sets the server description, when applicable.

-#### IRC object variables

-A protocol module manipulates the following attributes in the IRC object it is attached to:

-- `self.cmodes` / `self.umodes`: These are mappings of named IRC modes (e.g. `inviteonly` or `moderated`) to a string list of mode letters, that should be either set during link negotiation or hardcoded into the protocol module.
-There are also special keys: `*A`, `*B`, `*C`, and `*D`, which **must** be set properly with a list of mode characters for that type of mode.
-    - Types of modes are defined as follows (from http://www.irc.org/tech_docs/005.html):
-        - A = Mode that adds or removes a nick or address to a list.
-Always has a parameter.
-        - B = Mode that changes a setting and always has a parameter.
-        - C = Mode that changes a setting and only has a parameter when set.
-        - D = Mode that changes a setting and never has a parameter.
-    - If not defined, these will default to modes defined by RFC 1459: https://github.com/GLolol/PyLink/blob/1.0-beta1/classes.py#L127-L152
-    - An example of mode mapping hardcoding can be found here: https://github.com/GLolol/PyLink/blob/1.0-beta1/protocols/ts6.py#L259-L311
-    - You can find a list of supported (named) channel modes [here](channel-modes.csv), and a list of user modes [here](user-modes.csv).
-- `self.prefixmodes`: This defines a mapping of prefix modes (+o, +v, etc.) to their respective mode prefix.
-This will default to `{'o': '@', 'v': '+'}` (the standard op and voice) if not defined.
-    - Example: `self.prefixmodes = {'o': '@', 'h': '%', 'v': '+'}`

 ### Mode formats